adam-zhang-lcps/papers/animal-behavior.typ

   )
 }

-The result of the $chi^2$-test for each trial, as well as an average, is shown in @statistics.
+The result of the $chi^2$ test for each trial, as well as an average, is shown in @statistics.
 Given that this is a statistical experiment, the null and alternative hypotheses follow.

 / Null Hypothesis: When given the choice between plain Cheerios and Honey Nut Cheerios, there is no significant difference in the type of Cheerios that #species prefers.

-/ Alternative Hypothesis: When given the choice between plain Cheerios and Honey Nut Cheerios, there is a significant difference in the number of #species that prefer Honey Nut Cheerios.
+/ Alternative Hypothesis: When given the choice between plain Cheerios and Honey Nut Cheerios, there is a significant difference in the number of #species that prefer Cheerios or Honey Nut Cheerios.

 #figure(
   caption: [$chi^2$ Calculations for Each Trial and Average],